Dear OUTA Members and followers

 New projects are being developed in the areas of Water Security, Tyre Tax corruption, the conduct of the Construction Industry Development Board (CIDB) and PRASA, along with other matters which have come to the fore within Sanral, Eskom, the Department of Energy, SAA and the SABC.
 These will be revealed as and when it is appropriate for us to expose these serious transgressions, some of which we have been working on rather extensively throughout 2016.

-From all of us at OUTA, we thank you and all our contributing members who make our work possible.
+From all of us at OUTA, we thank you and all our contributing supporters who make our work possible.
 Your contributions provide us with the energy to exist, to grow and to champion the causes and projects we tackle.

 To you and your families, friends and loved ones we wish you a safe and festive summer season, knowing that next year will be a better one than the past, for all who live in South Africa.